northeastern-rc/rc-public-documentation/docs/source/using-discovery/slurm.md

 srun --account=dataclub --partition=short --nodes=1 --ntasks=28 --mem=0 --pty /bin/bash
 :::

-## Jobs, Job Steps, and Job Arrays
+### Jobs, Job Steps, and Job Arrays
-A 'job' in Slurm is a user-defined computational task that's submitted to the cluster for execution.
-Each job has one or more 'job steps', sub-tasks that are part of a larger job and can be executed in parallel or sequentially.
+A **job** in Slurm is a user-defined computational task that's submitted to the cluster for execution.
+Each job has one or more **job steps**, sub-tasks that are part of a larger job and can be executed in parallel or sequentially.

-'Job arrays' are a series of similar jobs that differ only by the array index.
+**Job arrays** are a series of similar jobs that differ only by the array index.
 They're especially useful when you want to execute the same application with different inputs.

-## Tasks
+### Tasks
 Tasks are the individual processes that run within a job step.
 They could be single-threaded or multi-threaded and can run on one or more nodes.

-## Understanding the Configuration File (slurm.conf)
+### Understanding the Configuration File (slurm.conf)
 The slurm.conf file is the primary configuration file for Slurm.
 It contains the parameters that govern the behavior of the Slurm controller, nodes, and partitions.

 Here's an example of a very basic `slurm.conf` file: